-We are actively perfecting patent applications relating to determining battery life and remaining battery life cycles.
+In connection with our Battery Management System, we are actively perfecting patent applications relating to determining battery life and remaining battery life cycles.
 Patent applications relating to these inventions will soon be filed with the U.S. Patent & Trademark Office.
 For certain applications represented above, foreign filings are in process in key markets like the European Union and China.
 In addition, we have a number of trademark applications and registrations protecting the Flux Power name and logo.
 These include Flux, Flux Power, and the Flux Power logo.